 Custom fields help tailor Manager to specific needs of your business, accounting workflow, and local laws and customs.
-They can be added to forms, accounts, definitions, and displays to record and present information not included by default.
-Custom fields can be added to:
+After custom fields have been defined, they can be placed on forms, accounts, definitions, and displays to record and present information not essential to operation of the program but useful for other purposes.

 You create a custom field,

 Delivery route.
 You place the field on sales invoices and delivery notes to help plan daily delivery schedules.

 You next create a sales invoice and enter Route #1 into the custom field.
 The content of this field will not carry forward to a delivery note created in the ordinary way in the Delivery Notes tab.
 But if you use the Copy to button to create a delivery note from the sales invoice, Route #1 will transfer.